 Congratulations to our ‘Tenant of the month’ for April

 Congratulations to our tenant of the month, Nicole Cherry.
 We hope that you enjoy the $50 gift voucher.

 This is our way of recognising and thanking the wonderful tenants who take the time and effort to maintain the property as if it were their own.
 And YES, there is a $50 gift voucher reward for our monthly winners to enjoy!
 You will also receive a ‘Tenant of the month’ certificate which you can use if you need a reference check for future rentals.
 If you meet the below criteria, you will be in the running to be selected as Ray White Burwood’s ‘Tenant of the month’.

 NO RENT ARREARS—Please ensure that your rent is paid promptly on or before the due date.

-LEASE OBLIGATIONS—Must be met at all time, including ongoing presentation of the property, prompt reporting of maintenance and regular maintaining of the garden/lawns.
+LEASE OBLIGATIONS—Must be met at all times, including ongoing presentation of the property, prompt reporting of maintenance, and regular maintaining of the garden/lawns.

 ROUTINE INSPECTIONS—If you have had a routine inspection conducted during the month and your home and garden is presented in immaculate condition.